 Crohn’s Disease is a chronic inflammatory Autoimmune Disease which can affect any part of the digestive tract, from the mouth to the anal ring.
 It is also known as granulomatous colitis or partial enteritis, regional enteritis or Idiopathic Inflammatory Bowel Disease (IBD).
 It is not contagious nor is it a form of cancer, however there is a slightly increased risk of small bowel cancer, of the colon or anus, when the patient has been suffering from Crohn’s Disease for many years.

-Diagnosis of Real Causes & Treatments of Crohn’s Disease
+Diagnosis of Real Causes & Treatment of Crohn’s Disease

 - Gradual restoration of cellular function